 JEDEC DDR4 Workshop materials: purchase & download online

-Published in September 2012, the initial JEDEC DDR4 standard has been defined to provide higher performance, with improved reliability and reduced power, thereby representing a significant achievement relative to previous DRAM memory technologies.
-DDR4 (JESD79-4) is available for free download from the JEDEC website at http://www.jedec.org/standards-documents/results/jesd79-4%20ddr4
+First published in September 2012 and updated in November 2013, the JEDEC DDR4 standard has been defined to provide higher performance, with improved reliability and reduced power, thereby representing a significant achievement relative to previous DRAM memory technologies.
+DDR4 (JESD79-4A) is available for free download from the JEDEC website

 DDR4 offers a range of innovative features designed to enable high speed operation and broad applicability in a variety of applications including servers, laptops, desktop PCs and consumer products.
 In addition, the new technology has been defined with a goal of simplifying migration and enabling adoption of an industry-wide standard.